quangtuanitmo18/Viettel-Digital-Talent-2024/NguyenQuangTuan/outputs/devops/assets/docs/jenkins-server-setup.md

-## Setup Jenkins server (cicd-qa-server: 192.168.64.140) trên port 8080
+## Setup Jenkins server (cicd-qa-server: 192.168.64.140) on port 8080

-Jenkins là một công cụ mã nguồn mở viết bằng Java sử dụng để tự động hóa các tác vụ liên quan đến phát triển phần mềm, đặc biệt là trong CI/CD.
-Jenkins có thể kết hợp được với hầu hết các công cụ khác của hệ thống tích hợp liên tục với nhiều nền tảng khác nhau.
-Ngoài ra, cộng đồng sử dụng Jenkins rất lớn nên cũng rất dễ trong việc sử dụng và hỗ trợ khi gặp khó khăn.
+Jenkins is an open-source tool written in Java used to automate tasks related to software development, especially in CI/CD.
+Jenkins can integrate with most other tools in the continuous integration system across various platforms.
+Additionally, the Jenkins community is large, making it easy to use and get support when needed.

 <div align="center">
   <img width="600" src="../images/jenkins.png" alt="jenkins">